bitsbymax/Notes/Angular_Course.md

 }
 ```

-A design pattern that we can use using Dependency Injection is port-adapter.
+A design pattern that we can use using _`Dependency Injection`_ is `port-adapter`.
 It assumes that one module defines the shape of an abstraction and another provides its implementation.
 This allows us to decouple logic and loosen dependencies between modules, since the implementation can be swapped on-the-fly.
 This is where an abstract class that creates an interface and can also be used as a token works great:

 ```typescript
 abstract class NotificationPort {